Get Maintouch

 Running GEO manually breaks down after 50 pages.
 You can't update content every 90 days, extract citations from ChatGPT, restructure for AI consumption, and maintain schema markup across hundreds of posts without automation.

-Maintouch treats SEO and GEO as one system.
-The tool pulls what ChatGPT and Google AI Overviews actually cite during content creation, analyzes top-ranking content in AI results, and structures your pages for extraction.
+During content creation, Maintouch pulls what ChatGPT, Google Gemini, Google AI Overviews, Perplexity, and Claude actually cite, studies the top-ranking pages in those AI results, and structures your draft for extraction.
 Context components keep brand voice and optimization rules consistent across every piece.
-When you update your knowledge base, the system flags outdated content automatically.
-Technical fixes and internal linking run through CMS integrations without manual work.
+When you update your knowledge base, Maintouch flags outdated content automatically, and technical fixes and internal linking run through CMS integrations without manual work.

 Final Thoughts on Preparing Content for AI Systems